Vchitect/Latte/README.md

 - (🔥 New) Jan.
 9, 2024. 💥 A updated LatteT2V model initialized with the [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) is released, checkpoint can be found [here](https://huggingface.co/maxin-cn/Latte/resolve/main/t2v.pt?download=true).

 - (🔥 New) Oct.
-31, 2023. 💥 The training and inference code are released.
+31, 2023. 💥 The training and inference code is released.
 All checkpoints (including FaceForensics, SkyTimelapse, UCF101, and Taichi-HD) can be found [here](https://huggingface.co/maxin-cn/Latte/tree/main).
 In addition, LatteT2V inference code is provided.

 ## Setup